 Dec 2, 2011

 Reviewing the week's headlines on Wall Street.
-This week: October's jobs numbers, the survival of the euro and whether the euro crisis will spread globally.
+This week: Today's latest jobs numbers and whether the central banks' plans to save the euro will work.